Traffic: The Dynamics of Facilitative Systems

 United Kingdom: The Facilitative Approach

+Similarities between the British traffic systems are not surprisingly given the two nation's histories.
 The U.K., like Singapore, has clearly-established and enforced rules of the road.
-Brits also have lots of technology to support those rules, including many cameras to catch drivers who make poor decisions.
-Like the other systems described here, the U.K. requires drivers to pass basic driver training courses to ensure that they understand the rules of the road.
+The Brits also have lots of technology to support those rules, including many cameras to catch drivers who make poor decisions.
+And like the other systems described here, the U.K. requires drivers to pass basic driver training courses to ensure that they understand the rules of the road.